Get a US IP address

 1) Cookies may be left over from your last visit.
 Not all websites care or track this stuff, but some do.
 For example, I can sign into Netflix from a foreign IP, get blocked and leave the site up.
 After signing into a VPN with a US IP and refreshing the page, Netflix works.
 With Hulu I have to delete cookies, browser cash, and sometimes even restart my computer or change browsers.

 2) Sometimes a US credit card is needed.
 Again, some times will accept many types of payment, including Paypal and foreign credit cards.
 Others require that you have a US card.
-There are ways around this outlined here.
 Be sure to test your access to a site before you VPN trial is finished to make sure everything works.

 3) Some websites block shared IP addresses.
 This includes VPNs.
 Generally, VPNs are able to get past IP restricted firewalls much better than proxies, but not all the time.
 Again, test your stuff before the trial is over to make sure everything works.